-Generally we attract accountants that are quite forward-thinking.
+Generally, we attract accountants that are quite forward-thinking.
 You only need to step into the office to see that we’re quite different from your usual traditional accountant.
 Our staff recognise that the industry is changing and they embrace offering our clients a more advisory service.

-We’ve noticed more and more people are coming to us because they’ve heard of our advisory services and Xero specialty.
+We’ve noticed more and more people are coming to us because they’ve heard of our advisory services and Xero speciality.
 We work with small to medium businesses throughout the UK, with specialisms in Dental and Chiropractic.

 Our biggest source of new business is referrals which is about 60%.
 We work hard to ensure our clients really want to recommend us to their friends.

 I’d say 99.9% of our clients quickly see the benefits of Xero and how easy it is to use.
-Within an hour’s training most people are very happy with it, but if not we’re happy to do a little extra hand holding.
+Within an hour’s training, most people are very happy with it, but if not we’re happy to do a little extra hand-holding.

 What KPIs you do you measure in the firm?

 We absolutely believe what’s measured is managed.
 We use FUTRLI in our own business and every month we have a big team meeting and go through all of the boards and see how we’re doing against our targets.
-Enquiries, ‘yes’ value (track value) and number of quotes that go out each month and average value of those.
+Enquiries, ‘yes’ value (track value) and the number of quotes that go out each month and the average value of those.
 We’re really focused on that and always advise our clients to do the same.